Nonlinear Treatment Effects in Shift-Share Designs: Effects of Chinese Imports on Manufacture Employment in the U.S.

 To better understand the weighting problems in the 2SLS specifications, we estimate the first-stage effects, which are a key component of the results in Proposition \ref{thm2sls}.
 This derivative is identified in Proposition \ref{fseffectprop} in Appendix \ref{fseffect} and is estimated similarly to the methods described in Section \ref{estimation}.
 First, we follow the semiparametric estimation procedure in \cite{chernozhukov2020} to estimate $\hat{\pi}_1(V)$, as in Section \ref{1stage}.
 Then, we choose the spline basis $K_1(Z,D)$.
 Here, we follow the main specification in Section \ref{spec}, with the basis for $Z$ as a spline of degree 3 and 4 knots, and the vector $D$ entering linearly.
 Consequently, the derivative of $K_1$ with respect to $Z$ does not depend on $D$.

 Figure \ref{fig:fs34} shows the estimates of the first-stage effects associated with 2SLS regressions in the first two columns of Table \ref{tab:ad}.
 Importantly, the estimates of the $h_{1}$ function change sign depending on the value of $z$ and $v$.
-Combining these with Proposition \ref{thm2sls}, we have evidence that we cannot interpret the 2SLS estimates as weakly causal.
-Consequently, taking nonlinear treatment effects into consideration and focusing on the target parameters presented in Section \ref{SecParameters} are fundamental to understanding the impact of the China shock on the U.S. economy.
+Combining these with Proposition \ref{thm2sls}, we have evidence that we cannot interpret the 2SLS estimates as weakly causal.\footnote{A similar conclusion is reached by \cite{hahn2024} using a different testing procedure.} Consequently, taking nonlinear treatment effects into consideration and focusing on the target parameters presented in Section \ref{SecParameters} are fundamental to understanding the impact of the China shock on the U.S. economy.

 To deepen our understanding of these nonlinear treatment effects, Figure \ref{fig:lar} reports the LAR estimates for the periods of 1990-2000 and 2000-2007.
 The estimates in Panel (a) indicate that the LAR function for the period 1990-2000 appears to be linear, as we can fit constant functions inside its confidence bands.
 In particular, a constant null effect is not rejected.
 On the other hand, the estimates in Panel (b) indicate that the LAR function for the period 2000-2007 is nonlinear.
 In particular, we cannot fit any constant function inside its confidence bands, since the maximum lower bound is greater than the minimum upper bound.\footnote{We note that the confidence bands are very sensitive to the chosen specification, specifically to the chosen number of knots.
 Appendix \ref{sens:ae} plots five alternative specifications of our estimator.
 When we lower the number of knots, we find tighter confidence bands.
 In particular, the positive values of the LAR function for the period of 2000-2007 become statistically significant when we choose 3 knots, no matter the chosen degree of the splines.}